trustoverip/ctwg-main-glossary/spec/terms_and_definitions.md

 [[def: complex password]]:
-~ A [password](#password) that meets certain security requirements, such as minimum length, inclusion of different character types, non-repetition of characters, and so on.
+~ A [[ref: password]] that meets certain security requirements, such as minimum length, inclusion of different character types, non-repetition of characters, and so on.

 ~ Supporting definitions: